klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 **NOTE**: To compile a smart contract, you must have a [solidity compiler](https://solidity.readthedocs.io/en/develop/installing-solidity.html) installed.
 To compile the above program, you need to install solc:0.5.6.

 To deploy a smart contract by its type, you can use caver-java classes described below:
-  - `Contract` class in `caver.contract` package when the sender or the fee payer of a smart contract transaction pays the fee
+  - `Contract` class in the `caver.contract` package when the sender or the fee payer of a smart contract transaction pays the fee
   - `SmartContractDeploy` class in `caver.transaction` when the sender of a smart contract transaction pays the fee
   - `feeDelegatedSmartContractDeploy` class in `caver.transaction` package  when the fee payer of a smart contract transaction pays the fee
   - `feeDelegatedSmartContractDeployWithRatio` class in `caver.transaction` package when the fee payer of a smart contract transaction pays the fee